Celebrating the Responsible Harvest: Fish for Thought this Thanksgiving

 Wild Alaskan Salmon as an alternative Thanksgiving centerpiece

-“We turn our thoughts to all of the Fish life in the water.
+The Address includes: “We turn our thoughts to all of the Fish life in the water.
 They were instructed to cleanse and purify the water.
 They also give themselves to food.
-We are grateful that they continue to do their duties and we send to the Fish our greetings and our thanks.
-Now our minds are one.”
+We are grateful that they continue to do their duties and we send to the Fish our greetings and our thanks.”

-While communities across the nation are bound to feel drawn to different narratives as a result of varying ecosystems and histories, we are also united through the resources and responsibilities we share.
+While communities across the nation are bound to relate to different narratives as a result of varying ecosystems and histories, we are also united through the resources and responsibilities we share.
 Wild Alaskan salmon has become one of our country’s most precious resources (pure sustainable protein) and one of its most significant narratives (responsible stewardship).
-Salmon is our most abundant source of what New York Times journalist Paul Greenburg calls “the last wild food,” and it happens to be an ancient symbol of abundance, fertility, prosperity, and renewal.
+Salmon is our most abundant source of what New York Times journalist Paul Greenburg calls “the last wild food,” and is already an ancient symbol of abundance, fertility, prosperity, and renewal.

 The Responsible Harvest